 You can’t go wrong with flowers—they’re a fresh way to boast the season and add some color.
 I like to cluster up-cycled jars, and fill them with flowers.

 To create a cozy ambiance for an evening party string tiny lights in trees and bushes.
 Use plenty of votive candles.

-To add interest to your food displays serve food in unique bowls.
+To add interest to your food displays serve food in unique dishes and bowls.

 Ice Cream is always a favorite at a summer party.
-Serve simple desserts - cookies, brownies, and cupcakes on fun trays, such as this RelativityTray from Home Concepts.
+Serve simple desserts - cookies, brownies, and cupcakes on fun trays

 Getting creative with drink displays is a fun way to add some backyard feel to a party.
-Large galvanized tubs are always a good option and can be easily refilled and by adding some ice you so know your drinks will stay cool.
+Large galvanized tubs filled with ice is always a good option.
+Antique Embossed Party Tub

-Thinking outside the box and getting creative with your displays is a good way to put your own “stamp” on the event like choosing a canoe, hallowed out tree stump or wheelbarrow.
+Thinking outside the box and getting creative with your displays is a good way to put your own “stamp” on the event.
+You could use a canoe, or an old wheelbarrow.

 Relaxation / Hang Out Area